accesimpot/graphql-lookahead/README.md

 ## Basic usage

-You can add a condition using the `until` option which will be called for every nested field within the operation starting from the field of the resolver that runs the check.
+You can add a condition using the `until` option which will be called for every nested field within the operation starting from the resolver field.

 ```ts
 import type { createSchema } from 'graphql-yoga'